syedaadan01/Segmentation-using-K-means-/README.md

 I included my results for all test images in my report and explained what I got.
 For test images with two stroke images, I reported results for both cases.
 I also compared results for different values of N, i.e., the number of clusters evolved in the foreground and background classes.
 # Running the Program
 To run the program, simply execute the juypter notebook and the segmented image will be produced.
  The program was able to accurately segment the foreground and background of each test image based on the provided seed pixels.
 The optimal value of N was found to be 64 for this particular task.
-I was able to achieve an accuracy of over 90% in all test cases.

-# Running the Program
-To run the program, simply execute the juypter notebook and the segmented image will be produced.
-# Results
- The program was able to accurately segment the foreground and background of each test image based on the provided seed pixels.
-The optimal value of N was found to be 64 for this particular task.
-I was able to achieve an accuracy of over 90% in all test cases.